mwszekely/preact-prop-helpers/README.md

 ### useRefElement

-Allows you to access the `HTMLElement` rendered by this hook/these props, either as soon as it's available (as a callback), or whenever you need it (as a getter function).
+Access `HTMLElement` rendered by this hook/these props, either as soon as it's available (as a callback), or whenever you need it (as a getter function).